 He is a Principal Investigator in Lero and leads the TREES (Trustworthy, Responsible, Efficient Engineering of Software) centre of excellence within Lero: a €6 million centre funded entirely by industry.
 Follow this link to find out more about the centre and the research positions currently available.

-His main research interest is in software evolution and specifically is in supporting software developers who are tasked with maintaining and evolving software systems.
-He has one of the most frequently cited articles in software evolution and his work has substantially refined theories of software comprehension and information seeking: core subtasks in the evolving of software systems.
-He has studied code metrics as an indicator of maintainability and derived approaches and tooling in support of developers who design and tune parallel systems for High Performance Computing platforms.
-He has defined a state-of-the-art approach for auditing the maintainability of software systems’ architectures, which has been used by several companies based in Ireland today.
-Finally, he has recently focused more on feature location, developing approaches and illustrative prototype tools that are being used by his commercial partners.
+He also leads the ARC group within Lero, a team dedicated to supporting software developers who are tasked with maintaining and evolving software systems.
+In this capacity, he has one of the most frequently cited articles in software evolution and his work has substantially refined theories of software comprehension and information seeking: core subtasks in the evolving of software systems , , , .
+He has also defined a state-of-the-art approach for evaluating software systems’ architectures, , , .
+This approach has been (independently) identified as a leader in the field and has been used by seven companies based in Ireland today.

-Dr. Buckley's research work is underpinned by close collaboration with industry, in line with the University’s strategic goal of being industry-led.
+As can be seen from the above, Dr. Buckley's research work is underpinned by close collaboration with industry, in line with the University’s strategic goal of being industry-led.
 He has worked with/continues to work with companies as diverse as IBM, Fidelity, Information Mosaic, ACI Ireland, QAD Ireland, Wood Group Kenny and the HSE.
-In these collaborations, problems are identified through consultation with industrial partners and solutions are derived from both academic reviews and observation of practice.
-The resultant solutions are then trialled in industry, leading to further design refinements and renewed empirical trials.
+In these collaborations, problems are identified through consultation with the industrial partners and solutions are derived from both academic reviews and observation of practice.
+The resultant solutions are then trialed in industry, leading to further design refinements and renewed empirical trials.